 Natural forces have come to bear on the island too with earthquakes and volcanoes leaving their mark on the cities and countryside.
-Accommodation is perfect for families: if you choose to stay in an agriturismo you can expect family-friendly apartments, delicious home cooking and plenty of space for the kids to unwind.
+Geography lessons are a lot of fun in Sicily: we enjoyed a trip up Mount Etna and visited lots of cities which had been rebuilt after a massive earthquake hit the island at the end of the 17th century.
+Accommodation in Sicily is perfect for families: if you choose to stay in an agriturismo you can expect family-friendly apartments, delicious home cooking and plenty of space for the kids to unwind.

 There are some delightful seaside towns such as Taormina, Syracuse and Cefalu and much of the coastline is lined with sandy beaches.
 With pizza, pasta and gelato on tap, you’d be hard pushed to find a better place to take the family.